 PRAISE FOR THIS BOOK

 “Joanne Limburg's funny and tender Bookside Down sees things deliciously from the children's point of view.
-The poems are set in the worlds children inhabit: the home, the playground, school, friends, pocket money, TV and friendship.
+The poems are set in the worlds children inhabit: the home, the playground, school, pocket money, TV and friendship.
 With a natural story-teller's timing, a poet's ear and a splendid eye for both detail and fantasy Limburg leads us through the jokes and puzzles of a childhood all children will recognise.” —

 PRAISE FOR PREVIOUS BOOKS